irisvukovic/MSc-DataScience-UB/Data-Science-for-Health/README.md

 # Data Science for Health

-**Course Description:**
 This course explores the development of data-driven solutions in healthcare, focusing on understanding real-world health problems and applying critical thinking skills to derive knowledge from clinical and non-clinical data sources.
 It emphasizes the use of data science methods to generate actionable insights in medical contexts.

 ---

 ## Assignments / Projects

-Each project includes a brief description and the dataset used.
-Click the project name to access the corresponding notebook or file.

 ### 1. [Predicting ICU Length of Stay](./dsh_assignment1_irisvukovic.ipynb/)
 **Description:** Predict whether a patient’s Length of Stay (LOS) in the ICU is short or long using two strategies: